What would you do if your daughter came home from school and told you that her teacher had said that God was not real?

 That's what Texas 7th grader Jordan Wooley told her local school board (more or less).

-Yesterday, I came across a video news story on FoxNews “Teacher tells student to deny God or fail.”
+A while ago, I came across a video news story on FoxNews "Teacher tells student to deny God or fail."
 The title of this story is a bit more dramatic than the actual details.
 A couple of Google searches uncovered several other news articles about this situation.
-Apparently, this seventh grade class was given an assignment the goal of which was “Identifying Factual Claims, Commonplace Assertions, and Opinions.”
-Among the statements the students were to judge as factual, commonplace assertion, or opinion were, “The fastest land dwelling creature is the Cheetah”, “America is the most free country on earth”, “Michael Jordan has a career average of 30.4 points per game”, and “There is a God.”
+Apparently, this seventh grade class was given an assignment the goal of which was "Identifying Factual Claims, Commonplace Assertions, and Opinions."
+Among the statements the students were to judge as factual, commonplace assertion, or opinion were, "The fastest land dwelling creature is the Cheetah", "America is the most free country on earth", "Michael Jordan has a career average of 30.4 points per game", and "There is a God."

 This last question (which was second on the list according to a Twitter post from the student's father) is what was apparently troubling.
 One source says that the student “said her friend put God as ‘fact’ on the assignment, and the teacher crossed it out several times and told her it was ‘completely wrong’.”
 The girl stated that her teacher said that “anyone who said fact or opinion [regarding the God question] was wrong and God was only a myth.”
 The FoxNews video shows Jordan Wooley testifying before the local school board about her experience.
 In the video, the seventh grader said that in attempt to justify her choosing God as “fact” she “tried to reference things such as the Bible and stories that I’ve read before from people that have died and went to heaven but have come back and told their stories and she [the teacher] told me that both were just things that people were doing to get attention.”